oogoom/Voron-Skirt-Mods/West3D/V0/ReadMe.md

 ## Required LEDs

 The LEDs used for this skirt are 2020 WS2812 RGB LEDs on a 2.6mm wide strip.
+The 148 LEDS per 1100mm is what you want to give you 11 LEDs in the limited space.
 The best place to purchase them is off Aliexpress [here](https://www.aliexpress.us/item/3256804268655878.html?spm=a2g0o.order_detail.order_detail_item.3.12c3f19c69yvgm&gatewayAdapt=glo2usa).

 ## Printing Instructions